Angry young man looking upset and aggressive while getting arrested by two cops putting handcuffs. accused of a crime but not charged

 Available Evidence May Be Inadequate

 Prosecutors may delay formally accusing you of a crime if they do not have sufficient evidence.
-They may be willing to wait longer if they think more evidence will be available soon.
+They may be willing to wait longer if the case is under investigation, and they think more evidence will be available soon.

 Fear of Exposing an Ongoing Undercover Operation